Thai-Morris/Stephens-City-Imap/README.md

 Stephen City Virtual Tour Web App

-If you would to make a pull request, just do so
+If you would like to make a pull request, just do so